These are major bus companies in Sapporo.

 - The same usage for getting a street car.

 You can get on a bus or streetcar in cash of course.
 When you get on a bus, you will see a small box right side which is a small ticket vender machine, its ticket indicates the right location you ride on.
 Before getting off a bus, you put it in the fare box before you pay in cash.
 Small changes is better, but you can change a bill such as 1000 yen.
-Ask a driver how you operate.
+Ask a driver how to operate.
 Maybe he/she do it instead of you.

 Your fare is different from distance, so that you keep your small ticket called ‘Seiri-ken'(整理券) which shows your right fare.
 Ask a bus driver if you can’t understand it or other people.
 They show you how.